-Discussion Forums are a popular online communication medium, allowing users to exchange asynchronous conversation with course leaders/teachers and peers within the security of a Moodle course.
-Students can post and reply to posts in the Forum activity.
+Discussion forums are a popular online communication medium, allowing users to exchange asynchronous conversations with course leaders/teachers and peers within the security of a Moodle course.
+Students can post and reply to posts in the forum activity.

 - Go to the Moodle space and click Turn editing on.

 - Give the forum a Name and a Description.
 The description might include instructions on what students should use the forum for as they will see it at the top.

 - Choose a Forum type from the drop-down menu.
 The default is set to Standard forum for general use.
 This is an open forum where anyone can start a new topic at any time.

 - Each person posts one discussion: Each person can post one new discussion topic which everyone can reply to.
 This is useful when you want each student to start a discussion about, say, their reflections on the week's topic or as an introduction task.